-A glass enclosure of at least 30 to 40 gallons is sufficient, though we recommend a tank of around 40 or 50 gallons to be safe.
+A glass enclosure of at least 30 to 40 gallons is sufficient for adult ball pythons, though we recommend a tank of around 40 or 50 gallons to be safe.

 Alternatively, be sure the enclosure isn’t too large, as this will stress the snake out, too!

 50 gallons is plenty of space, and anything larger is likely to make them uncomfortable.

 If you need help finding a good one, check out our picks for the 3 best ball python enclosures.